Coordination-Driven Classification and Energetic Scaling of Boron Fullerenes and Borophene

 Table~\ref{tab:1} details the electronic gaps and total magnetic moments for all clusters and sheet models.
-Clusters with substantial 6-fold coordination, such as B$_{80}$ and B$_{92}$, possess large HOMO–LUMO gaps (1.02~eV and 1.14~eV, respectively), indicative of electronic stability and low chemical reactivity.
+Clusters with substantial 6-fold coordination, such as B$_{80}$ and B$_{92}$, possess large HOMO--LUMO gaps (1.02~eV and 1.14~eV, respectively), indicative of electronic stability and low chemical reactivity.
 Notably, B$_{40}$ exhibits the largest gap (1.78~eV) despite its lower coordination, likely due to enhanced orbital localization arising from its compact and symmetric $D_{2d}$ geometry.
+Other structures with mixed coordination, including B$_{38}$ and B$_{65}$, also show moderate-to-large gaps (1.12~eV and 0.17~eV, respectively), underscoring the stabilizing role of hybrid bonding motifs.
 In contrast, purely 5-fold coordinated clusters such as B$_{24}$ and B$_{60}$ have much smaller gaps (0.31~eV and 0.13~eV), approaching metallic behavior.
 These trends underscore the role of the coordination environment in shaping electronic properties, with higher and mixed coordination leading to more stable electronic configurations.
 Unlike the cages, their corresponding two-dimensional boron sheets are metallic under the same computational conditions, highlighting the distinct electronic character that emerges in finite versus extended systems.
 Magnetism arises in clusters with mixed or frustrated coordination patterns: B$_{65}$ exhibits a net magnetic moment of $3\,\mu_B$, absent in its 2D analogue; similar spin polarization is found in B$_{12}$ ($2\,\mu_B$), B$_{16}$ ($2\,\mu_B$), and B$_{42}$ ($2.03\,\mu_B$).
-None of the extended boron sheets--$\chi_3$, $\beta_{12}$, $\alpha$, or $bt$--exhibit magnetization, suggesting that finite size and geometric frustration are essential for inducing magnetic moments.
+None of the extended boron sheets—$\chi_3$, $\beta_{12}$, $\alpha$, or $bt$—exhibit magnetization, suggesting that finite size and geometric frustration are essential for inducing magnetic moments.
 These results demonstrate that both electronic and magnetic properties depend sensitively on local coordination and its spatial distribution, providing a predictive handle for designing boron nanostructures with targeted functionalities.